tavaresrodrigo/settingLimitsToContainers/README.md

 By setting resource limits to your containers, you protect your environment to from attacks like [resource exhaustion attack](https://en.wikipedia.org/wiki/Resource_exhaustion_attack), improve efficiency in resources utilization, promote a more efficient resource allocation, and minimize costs.

 By applying limits to resource utilization for your containers you also improves visibility on how much memory and CPU the conainer process is demanding from the host operation system.
-In the Sysdig 2022 Cloud‑Native Security and Usage Report Sysdig shared some interesting finds based on the data gattered from the billions of containers their customers run over the course of a year and the ammount of workloads that does not limit resource utilization is surprising.
+In the Sysdig 2022 Cloud‑Native Security and Usage Report[1] Sysdig shared some interesting finds based on the data gattered from the billions of containers their customers run over the course of a year and the ammount of workloads that does not limit resource utilization is surprising.

 > **“Many companies adopt cloud for operational efficiency, but more than half of containers deployed have no limits, which could waste resources” - Sysdig**

 <p align="center">
   <img alt="Sysdig report container resource limit image" src="resourcelimits.png">
-  [1] Sysdig 2022 Cloud-Native Security and Usage Report
 </p>
 Limits can be implemented either reactively where the system intervenes once it sees a violation or by enforcement, the system prevents the container from ever exceeding the limit by terminating it.
 Different runtimes can have different ways to implement the same restrictions, in the following sections we will set limits using different methods for Kuberentes, Fargate and Docker.